Zippelmitz/POD-Generator/README.md

 * If your super-awesome methods manage to deliberately die/croak/confess/exit or otherwise do things to terminate execution, this is automatically noted, along with the messages/codes/types as applicable.
 * Will even try to auto-fill your return type if you assert() (or apply a type constraint to) it immediately before (or during) return!
+* If you are writing a script, it will do it's best to figure out what you are doing with ARGV, or give you better details when you use some sort of GetOpt.
+* 'private' functions (such as those beginning with underscores), or methods that are explicitly private will be ignored correctly.

 So why should I do this?????
 I LOVE WASTING TIME, MAN!
 Don't you know I'm paid by the hour???!